iakov-kaiumov/iakov-kaiumov/README.md

 --------------------

 * 🌍  I'm based in Russia, but open for relocation opportunities
+* 🎓  Graduate of the Moscow Institute of Physics and Technology
 * 🖥️  See my CV at [github.com](http://github.com/helfi2012/CV/blob/main/CV.pdf)
 * ✉️  You can contact me at [kaiumov.iag@phystech.edu](mailto:kaiumov.iag@phystech.edu)
-* 🚀  I'm currently working on [iOS application for Moscow Institute of Physics and Technology](http://apps.apple.com/ru/app/физтех/id1580960177)
+* 🚀  I'm currently working on multiple projects, including [iOS&Android application for Moscow Institute of Physics and Technology](http://apps.apple.com/ru/app/физтех/id1580960177), Django based telegram bots and others
-* 🧠  I'm currently learning Django
+* 🧠  I'm currently sharpen my iOS skills
 * 🤝  I'm open to collaborating on SwiftUI Projects
 * ⚡  I'm also a biophysicist